“The best way to spread any kind of word is to have dedicated volunteers like myself who are passionate about change.”

 Five years of progress

 Cultural Fusion is one of six employee networks at Network Rail.
-It began with just two members in 2013 and has grown to a membership of about 540.
+It began with just two members in 2013 and by last year had grown to a membership of about 540.

-It’s an important part of Network Rail’s diversity strategy, helping it reach about 40,000 employees across Britain.
+It’s an important part of our diversity strategy, helping it reach about 40,000 employees across Britain.
 Sharon said Cultural Fusion aimed to help “create an organisation that fully embraces diversity and equality in which everyone feels valued and feels the opportunity to excel without limitations”.

 It’s making headway, working alongside Loraine Martins (pictured right), Network Rail’s director of diversity and inclusion, who was awarded an MBE in the Queen’s Birthday Honours lists 2012, for her work at the Olympic Deliver Authority.
 At the ODA she led the equality, inclusion, employment and skills during the development, design and construction of the Olympic Park and venues and facilities for London 2012.